jdavidmitchell/kubernetes-the-hard-way/README.md

 The intent of this page is similar to the original guide.

 CR comment: The terraform script will setup the AWS resources, including an elastic loadbalancer, an ssh key and so on.
-However, since the terraform script tries to install an old version of etcd and kubernetes, these versions no longer exist and the terraform script will fail, after the AWS resources are setup.
+After the AWS resources are setup, you will need to proceed with a manual install.
 It is our intent to update this README with the lastest versions, but this is a work in progress.
 It is best to use [kelsey hightower's repo](https://github.com/kelseyhightower/kubernetes-the-hard-way/) to complete the installation, manually.